-Emma and Maja met emmandmaja4at rugby and threw themselves into planning a celebration that reflected the joyful spontaneity of their relationship.
+Emma and Maja met at rugby and threw themselves into planning a celebration that reflected the joyful spontaneity of their relationship.
 Emma looks back at a day to remember.
 Photos by Stephen Bunn Photography.

 We met through playing for the same rugby team, the Hampstead Ladies, and were friends for several years before we got together.
 Seven years on, we still love watching rugby together, although we don’t play it anymore.